lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 ## Podcasts

-[What's Your Grief Podcast](https://whatsyourgrief.com/grief-podcast/) -- occasional podcast by hosts Litsa Williams and Eleanor Haley, covering everything from the holidays to dating after bereavement.
+[What's Your Grief Podcast](https://whatsyourgrief.com/grief-podcast/) -- occasional podcast by hosts Litsa Williams and Eleanor Haley, covering everything from the holidays to dating after bereavement.<br>
+[Grief Out Loud](https://www.dougy.org/grief-resources/podcasts/dear-dougy-podcast/1621/) This podcast comes from The Dougy Center, one of the best centers serving bereaved children and adults in the US.
+It is excellent.
+I highly recommend it.

 ## Blogs